Wish You Were Here (1987 film): Plot

 Lynda leaves her home to live with Eric, but instead of the affection and genuine love she craves, he ignores her tearful plea for a comforting cuddle and undresses her, seemingly only interested in her for sex.
 Lynda eventually leaves him and gets a job as a waitress at a tea room.
 Eric appears and speaks to Lynda, claiming he has missed her, but he stops pestering her when she reveals she is pregnant.
 Lynda considers an illegal abortion, but realises she cannot afford one.

 Having learnt of his estranged daughter's pregnancy, Hubert arrives at the tea room demanding to speak to Lynda.
 Lynda denounces her father after he calls her a slut.
 Their argument escalates into a public spectacle, with Lynda climbing onto a table and shouting that she likes sex, railing about people's reluctance to talk about sex, and insulting customers.
 Lynda is fired on the spot, but a few customers applaud her rant.

 Desperate and down-on-her-luck, Lynda meets with her Aunt Millie, who talks to Lynda about her options of getting an abortion (still illegal then) or giving up the baby for adoption, because women who have children out of wedlock are looked down upon in society, and no man will want her.
 Aunt Millie tells Lynda the choice is hers, but gives her enough money for an abortion.
 Lynda returns to an abortionist's house that she had previously visited, but hesitates at the doorstep and sees an old man and a little girl watching her.

 Later, Lynda returns home, alighting from a bus at the bus garage where she had previously worked, with a baby and pram.
 She passes by her former haunts, including the promenade where she used to flash her legs at the boys.
 She deliberately pushes the pram and baby across the middle of a bowling green populated by players, Eric among them.
 The film ends with Lynda ringing the doorbell to Hubert's home and embracing her baby.

 Production

 Director David Leland loosely based the film on Cynthia Payne's adolescence growing up on the Sussex coast.
 Personal Services, a film about Payne's experiences as an adult woman, was also written by Leland and released prior to Wish You Were Here.
 Wish You Were Here was filmed in the Sussex towns of Brighton, Worthing, and Bognor Regis over a period of six weeks.

 The first day of filming was on Emily Lloyd's 16th birthday.
+During the scene where Lynda flashes her underwear to bus drivers, Leland hid makeup department staff among the extras to surprise the actress, capturing her genuine laughter on camera.